Overview

 }

-The problems with this is you now have lost your original init.
-Now the only way to create this struct is by using a Dictionary.
+The problem with this is you have now lost your original member-wise init.
+The only way to create this struct is by using a dictionary.2

 However, if you move init(dictionary: [String: String]) into an Extension then you can have both ways of initializing your struct.